Hearth: Memorial to the Enslaved: Construction and dedication

 To build the concept into a physical memorial, the college tapped Richmond-based architects Baskervill and construction firm Kjellstrom & Lee.
 Groundbreaking took place in May 2021.
 In 2019, a drainage system – dating from reconstruction work following the 1705 fire at the Wren Building and incorporating vaulted brick – was accidentally reopened during work constructing the memorial.
 Some of the bricks from the drain, likely made by enslaved persons, were incorporated into the memorial.

-The completed memorial is 20 feet high and 16 feet wide.
-It cost $2.9 million to build; the money came from private donations along with contributions from the university's board of visitors.
+The memorial stands at a height of 20 feet (6.1 meters) and a width of 16 feet (4.9 meters).
+Its construction cost $2.9 million, which was funded through private donations and contributions from the university’s board of visitors.

-The dedication took place on May 7, 2022.
-More than 800 people attended.
+The dedication ceremony took place on May 7, 2022, and was attended by over 800 people.

 On March 18, 2023, a handcrafted vessel holding fire was installed.
 It was formally dedicated on May 4, 2023.
 The vessel will be illuminated during community events on ceremonial occasions throughout the year.